wraiford/encrypt-gib/README.md

 }
 ```

-So to summarize, we get the extreme starting point for our alphabets (`preHash`) from the
+So to summarize, we essentially perform a step of key stretching to get the
+extreme starting point for our alphabets (`preHash`) from the private `secret`,
-private `secret`, the public `salt` and the `saltStrategy`.
+the public `salt` and the `saltStrategy`.
 We then use this and
 `initialRecursions` to produce the "previous" hash (`prevHash`).
-It's "previous" in the
+It's "previous"
-context of the next iteration loop.
+in the context of the next iteration loop.

 _Note that `initialRecursions` adds a one-time processing cost when encrypting/decrypting._